AppsFlyerSDK/appsflyer-native-pc-unity-sample-app/README.md

 - `DEV_KEY`: Get from the marketer or [AppsFlyer HQ](https://support.appsflyer.com/hc/en-us/articles/211719806-App-settings-#general-app-settings).
 - `APP_ID`: The app id on Appsflyer HQ
-- `MonoBehaviour mono`:
+- `MonoBehaviour mono`: the parent MonoBehaviour.
 - `bool isSandbox`: Whether to activate sandbox mode.
 False by default.
+This option is for debugging.
+With the sandbox mode, AppsFlyer dashboard does not show the data.

 ### Start